brunobarros2093/gomde/README.md

 Status: wip

-This version: This project is open-source; just made for fun; to play with Golang.
+This version: This project is open-source but; just made for fun to play with Golang; personal;

 Working on:
 - Publish BTN -> direct to GIT